Château Franc Mayne Saint-Émilion 2016 - Grand Cru Classé

 About the estate:

 Thomas Savare, whose family-owned company Oberthur Fiduciaire is one of the world’s leading high-security printers, took over the estate on behalf of the family, entrusting its management to Martine Cazenave, who, after getting the château back on track, handed the reins to Pierre Arnald.
 Technical management remains under the direction of Sophie Mage (formerly of Château Grillet in Condrieu).
-The transformation of the wine portfolio has been dramatic.
+The transformation in the wine’s profile has been dramatic.
 Capitalizing on a host of plots across five distinct terroirs, the new team launched a restructuring program for the vineyard, which is now cultivated organically.
 The Cabernet Franc vines have been uprooted and will be replanted once the soil has been cleared of nematodes and parasites, the vine’s enemies.
-Thus, future vintages will consist solely of “Burgundian-style” Merlot, produced from single-vineyard selections and refined through meticulous cellar work.
-Intimate and refined, Franc Mayne combines the art of hospitality with the winemaking of a classified growth that will soon be making a name for itself.
+Thus, future vintages will consist solely of “Burgundian-style” Merlot, sourced from single-vineyard selections and refined through meticulous cellar work.
+Intimate and refined, Franc Mayne combines the art of hospitality with the winemaking of a classified growth that is sure to make a name for itself.

 Wine Spectator